FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/commitmentdiscountquantity.md

 When *CommitmentDiscountCategory* is "Usage" (usage-based *commitment discounts*), the Commitment Discount Quantity reflects the predefined amount of usage purchased or consumed.
 If [*commitment discount flexibility*](glossary:commitment-discount-flexibility) is applicable, this value may be further transformed based on additional, provider-specific requirements.
 When *CommitmentDiscountCategory* is "Spend" (spend-based *commitment discounts*), the Commitment Discount Quantity reflects the predefined amount of spend purchased or consumed.

-**Important:** When aggregating Commitment Discount Quantity for utilization calculations, it's important to exclude *commitment discount* purchases (i.e. when *ChargeCategory* is "Purchase") that are paid to cover future eligible charges (e.g., *Commitment Discount*).
-This exclusion helps prevent double counting of these quantities in the aggregation.

 The CommitmentDiscountQuantity column adheres to the following requirements:

 * CommitmentDiscountQuantity MUST be present in a FOCUS dataset when the provider supports *commitment discounts*.